 Then there’s the security aspect.
 There have been several times in the past when people have gotten a hold of old and unused PPAs and used them to push out malware.

-But when I moved over to Manjaro I didn’t have to worry about PPAs anymore because pretty much every package in the repository and all are the latest stable release.
+But when I moved over to Manjaro I didn’t have to worry about PPAs anymore because pretty much every package in the repository and all is the latest stable release.

 Manjaro doesn’t support PPA rather than it has an Arch User repository and anyone can contribute and update any software packages, once it is submitted the community is sending the sample for testing and if it’s passed then they push the update in the repositories.